 Torri Sherlin is a shareholder in Baron & Budd's Environmental Litigation Group, which she joined in 2018.
-She practices in the San Diego Office with a team that has resolved more than \$1.6 billion for public entities in wildfire claims since December 2018 alone.
+She practices in the firm's San Diego Office with a team that has resolved more than \$1.7 billion for wildfire victims, including public entities, individuals, and businesses.

 In 2020, Ms. Sherlin received the prestigious California Lawyer Attorney of the Year Award from the Daily Journal for her work on the most comprehensive public entity wildfire resolution in the state's history.
-The settlement was reached on behalf of 23 public entities that suffered losses as a result of the 2017 Thomas fire and Montecito Debris Flows, and the 2018 Woolsey fire with Southern California

-Edison for \$360 million.
+The settlement was reached on behalf of 23 public entities that suffered losses as a result of the 2017 Thomas fire and Montecito Debris Flows, and the 2018 Woolsey fire with Southern California Edison for \$360 million.
 The resolution involved a historic agreement with the Federal Emergency Management Agency and the California Governor's Office of Emergency Services that reimburses federal and state disaster relief funds.
 Ms. Sherlin was instrumental in crafting and managing this first of its kind program with FEMA and Cal OES.

 Ms. Sherlin's favored niche is in public entity representation, which is a natural fit as several members of her family dedicated their careers to public entities, most notably her father, for the county of San Diego for more than 40 years, and her mother, for the San Diego Unified School District for more than 30 years.
-Continuing this rich heritage of public service, Torri Sherlin is proud to represent public entities as plaintiffs in litigation.
+Continuing this rich heritage of public service, Torri Sherlin is proud to represent public entities, individuals, and businesses as plaintiffs in litigation.

-Ms. Sherlin and Baron & Budd's wildfire litigation team have been selected by more than 100 public entities to pursue litigation against utilities in wildfire claims, having resolved the claims of more than 70 public entities for over \$1.6B, with the remaining in active litigation.
+Ms. Sherlin and Baron & Budd's wildfire litigation team have been selected by more than 100 public entities to pursue litigation against utilities in wildfire claims, having resolved the claims of more than 70 public entities for over \$1.7 billion, with the remaining in active litigation.
 She actively represents and has resolved cases on behalf of public entities of all sizes against utility companies such as Pacific Gas & Electric (PG&E), Southern California Edison (SCE), PacifiCorp, and Public Service Company of Colorado d/b/a XCEL Energy (XCEL).
-In addition, Ms. Sherlin has served as liaison counsel for public entities in several judicial counsel coordinated proceedings or consolidated actions throughout the State of California and out of state.
+In addition, Ms. Sherlin is serving or has served as lead or liaison counsel for public entities in several judicial counsel coordinated proceedings or consolidated actions throughout the State of California and out of state, including four fire cases: the Mosquito Fire, Marshall Fire, Fairview Fire, and Eaton Fire.